MarkMinchoff/Portfolio/README.md

 ### The following is what I am currently working on or have completed:

 #### ***IN PRODUCTION***
   - Cover Letter Generator
--
--

 #### ***COMPLETE***
--
--
--

 #### ***CREDITS***
+Skye Emery
+RealPyton.com